-Arizona’s small towns are brimming with history.
-Their downtown districts are dense with old buildings and sites that tell the tales of the past – like the mud homes, built long before the arrival of the Spaniards, that still shelter families high atop a mesa, or the 1930s Moderne-style gas station that fueled America’s dreams along Route 66.
+Arizona’s small towns are brimming with history – like the mud homes, built long before the arrival of the Spaniards, or the 1930s Moderne-style gas station that fueled America’s dreams along Route 66.

-You can learn a lot about the local past and get the lay of the land by taking a historic downtown tour, offered in many of Arizona’s smaller communities.
+Learn about the local past, and get the lay of the land, by taking a historic downtown tour, offered in many of Arizona’s smaller communities.
 They range from self-guided ambles, aided by maps, brochures and mobile apps, to lengthier strolls, accompanied by costumed guides.

 Here are just some options.
 Call or visit websites to get schedule and pricing details.

 In Northern Arizona, Walpi Village sits high atop First Mesa on Hopi tribal land.
 The village’s mud brick structures haven’t changed much since 900 AD, when it was first founded.